What is direct deposit?

 What are the advantages of being paid by direct deposit?

 Advantages of direct deposit are peace of mind, prompt payment, convenience, freedom, and time savings.
-No more standing in line in the Business Office to pick up your check on payday.
-No more having to go to the bank to either deposit your check or cash it.
+No more going to the bank to deposit your check or cash it.
 Your pay will automatically be in your account and you will have access to the funds on payday morning even when you are away from campus.
 Many banks offer discounts to customers who have direct deposit.
-And, most importantly, did you know that if your check is stolen and cashed, your employer is not responsible for replacing those funds?
+And, most importantly, did you know that if you receive a live check and it is stolen and cashed, or lost, your employer is not responsible for replacing those funds?
+Direct deposit makes sense.

 Can I designate more than one account or have my pay deposited to my parents’ account?